The Ultimate Guide to Customer Journey Optimization

 Published: Jul 13, 2017

 Customer Journey Optimization (CJO) is the new conversion rate optimization (CRO).
-As an eCommerce company, in order to keep competing and keep converting in an increasingly competitive market, you need to know your customer journey like the back of your hand – and be an expert at making it relevant and seamless.
+As an eCommerce company, in order to keep competing and keep converting in an increasingly competitive market, you need to create a data-backed customer journey map – and be an expert at making it relevant and seamless.
 Because if you don’t, your competitors will.

 In this guide, you’ll get step-by-step pointers on how to map out your customer journey and then optimize it, along with examples of brands who are excelling at this.
 By the end, you’ll see your brand – and hopefully your customer – in a whole new light.

 Why care about CJO?

 In digital marketing, there are a lot of three-letter acronyms.
 SEO.
 CRO.
 CMS.
 ROI.

 Today we’re here to talk about another one: CJO.
 Expanded, that’s customer journey optimization.
 But before you discard it as just another three letters, you should know why this one is so important.

 72% of businesses say that improving customer experience is their top priority.Forrester

 Making your customer experience personal, seamless, and relevant is the new battleground.
 New research shows that for the majority of your customers, this is now a table-stakes expectation and over 50% of them will happily walk away to another brand if you fail to tailor their experience.

 Any brand whose customers experience difficulty, confusion or frustration risks losing them to other, slicker operations.
 That’s across the entire customer journey – from awareness to purchase to advocacy.